 I’m sitting in traffic on the 101 trying to get to work.
 “Traffic” isn’t really the right word.
 “Traffic” implies some type of locomotion.
 I am instead parked on the world’s largest used car lot.

-The man in the pickup truck next to me is blaring that type of Mexican music with horns and accordions that Mexican restaurants are required by law to play while the woman behind me is talking on her cell phone and staring in her rearview applying lipstick.
-She may have been attractive once but now she’s a typical Beverly Hills trophy wife, more plastic than flesh, likely yammering away to her lawyer about how legitimate her prenup is since her husband hasn’t had an erection without chemical aid since the Carter administration.
+The man in the pickup truck next to me is blaring that type of Mexican music with horns and accordions that restaurants are required by law to play while the woman behind me is on her phone as she applies lipstick.
+She a typical Beverly Hills trophy wife, more plastic than flesh, likely yammering away to her lawyer about how legitimate her prenup is since her husband hasn’t had an erection without chemical aid since the Carter administration.

 I need a throne of skulls.
 It’s that obvious.
 How is a man of my temperament supposed to operate in this day and age without a throne of skulls?
 It’s ridiculous to think that I could be the successful freelance writer that I am without having a throne of skulls, but somehow I’ve done it.
 The question is: how long can I keep this up without a throne of skulls?